Swedish Hockey Association

-The Swedish Hockey Association (Svenska Landhockeyförbundet, SLHF) is the national hockey association in Sweden.
+The Swedish Hockey Association (Svenska Landhockeyförbundet, SLHF) was the national hockey association in Sweden.
+In 2022 it merged with the Swedish American Football Association (Sveriges Amerikanska Fotbollsförbund, SAFF) to form SWE3 - The Swedish association for American Football, Flag Football, and Hockey.

-The Swedish Hockey Association was founded in 1973 as interest in field hockey in Sweden increased substantially following the 1972 Summer Olympics in Munich.
-SLHF and is a member of the Swedish Sports Confederation (Riksidrottsförbundet, RF), the Swedish Olympic Committee (Sveriges Olympiska Kommitté, SOK), the European Hockey Federation (EHF) and International Hockey Federation (FIH).
-Its headquarters are in Gothenburg.
+The Swedish Hockey Association was founded in 1975 as interest in field hockey in Sweden increased substantially following the 1972 Summer Olympics in Munich.
+The SLHF became a member of the Swedish Sports Confederation (Riksidrottsförbundet, RF) in 1977 and was a member of the Swedish Olympic Committee (Sveriges Olympiska Kommitté, SOK), the European Hockey Federation (EHF) and International Hockey Federation (FIH).
+Its headquarters used to be in Stockholm.